-This site is a bit different in that it offers solutions for a variety of high-quality live streaming options, even production services and a video advertising platform focused on lead generation.
+This site is a bit different in that it offers solutions for a variety of high-quality live streaming options, even production services, and a video advertising platform focused on lead generation.
 There is a variety of content with categories like sports, gaming, news, music, and general entertainment.
-Ustream has a wider range of content, for example, you will find streams for technology, education, religion and even wildlife here, among others.
+Ustream has a wider range of content, for example, you will find streams for technology, education, religion, and even wildlife here, among others.

 Best Entertainment social media platforms:

 .
-Well yes, it’s the most popular application amongst the teenaged.
+Well yes, it’s the most popular application amongst teenaged.
 It is a video social network app where you get to create short lip-syncing and dancing videos to popular tunes.

 had set out to make an educational social networking app, where users could teach and learn via short-form videos.
 When the app failed to get traction, the founders pivoted and launched musical.ly.
 The app called “Like”

-resembles with Musical.ly but its AR features – and ‘BOOM’ effects set the app on the different level.
+resembles Musical.ly but its AR features – and ‘BOOM’ effects set the app on a different level.

-Stepping on the footstep of Musical.ly, “Like" is trying to create its own community within which videos are shared, as well as pushing them out to other social networks.
-It’s currently the 47th top free iPhone app in the US App Store.
+"Like" is attempting to establish its own community for sharing videos and distributing them to other social networks, following in the footsteps of Musical.ly.
+It’s currently the 47th top free iPhone app